JohnTelford/GPT/docs/References/iterative_development/programming _languages.md

 What the developer sees on the workstation is exactly what the Content Delivery Network delivers to the Internet.

-Configuring the Content Delivery Network enables developers to frequently deploy their work to Private [Previews](preview.md) website for Stakeholders, interested parties, and other Teams to see their work and provide feedback.
+Configuring the Content Delivery Network enables developers to frequently deploy their work to Private [Private Preview Websites](preview.md) website for Stakeholders, interested parties, and other Teams to see their work and provide feedback.

 ---